Using dynamic loss weighting to boost improvements in forecast stability: Introduction

-The methodology described above can be viewed as a multi-task learning (MTL) approach.
+From a machine learning perspective, if optimizing for forecast accuracy and stability is framed as two distinct tasks, the methodology described above can be viewed as a multi-task learning (MTL) problem.
 In MTL, the goal is to improve generalization performance by learning multiple tasks in parallel while using a shared representation \citep{caruana1997multitask}.
-For the problem considered in this paper, the two tasks involve optimizing both forecast accuracy and stability simultaneously.
-As stated by \citet{caruana1997multitask}, "when alternate metrics [...] capture different, but useful, aspects of a problem, MTL can be used to benefit from them" (p.\ 56).
+As stated by \citet{caruana1997multitask}, ``when alternate metrics [...] capture different, but useful, aspects of a problem, MTL can be used to benefit from them" (p.\ 56).
 While the MTL literature is not limited to work on neural networks only \citep{wei2022mtl}, the majority of the work focuses on MTL with deep learning.
 Traditionally, MTL networks are trained using a composite loss function that combines the losses of separate tasks with static coefficients.
-In \citet{vanbelle2023}, a static value for $\lambda$ in Equation \eqref{EQ:L_COMBINED} is determined by using grid search.
+In \citet{vanbelle2023}, a static value for $\lambda$ in Equation~\eqref{EQ:L_COMBINED} is determined by using grid search.
 This approach thus coincides with the traditional method for training MTL networks.
-More recently, however, much of the work in the deep MTL field has focused on leveraging the iterative nature of optimizing neural networks by dynamically changing the loss weights during training (i.e., different combination weights are used in different learning iterations).
-We believe that the application of dynamic loss weighting (DLW) algorithms could potentially improve the performance of N-BEATS-S for two reasons.
-First, DLW methods have been demonstrated to enhance performance on other MTL problems \citep[see, e.g.,][]{chen2018gradnorm,kendall2018multi,yu2020gradient,lin2022reasonable,verboven2022hydalearn}.
+More recently, however, much of the work in the deep MTL field has focused on leveraging the iterative nature of optimizing neural networks to address the challenge of optimizing multiple objectives simultaneously by dynamically changing the loss weights during training (i.e., different combination weights are used in different learning iterations).
+We conjecture that applying dynamic loss weighting (DLW) algorithms could improve the performance of N-BEATS-S for two reasons.
+First, DLW methods have been demonstrated to enhance performance on other MTL problems \citep[see, e.g.,][]{chen2018gradnorm,kendall2018multi,yu2020gradient,lin2022reasonable,navon2022multi,verboven2022hydalearn}.
 Second, perfect forecast stability is straightforward to achieve because a model may simply learn to predict the same constant value (e.g., zero) for all inputs, resulting in perfectly stable but most likely very inaccurate forecasts.
 If the model is trained with a fixed and relatively high $\lambda$, it might get stuck in a local optimum, achieving poor accuracy but near-perfect stability.
 When using grid search to select a static value for $\lambda$, the procedure might favor lower $\lambda$ values to avoid these local optima, introducing a bias toward selecting a relatively low $\lambda$.
 We hypothesize that dynamically tuning $\lambda$ to prioritize forecast accuracy during the early stages of training, and only increasing $\lambda$ after this initial phase---keeping in mind the goal of improving forecast stability without sacrificing accuracy---can lead to improved performance compared to using a tuned static value for $\lambda$.